aveq-research/videoparser-ng/README.md

 We strive to keep the project up to date with the latest ffmpeg version.
 The actual ffmpeg changes are published in [this `ffmpeg` fork](https://github.com/aveq-research/ffmpeg/tree/videoparser) in the `videoparser` branch.

 For AV1 support, libaom is also vendored as a submodule.
-The code is mirrored at [this `libaom` fork](https://github.com/aveq-research/libaom).
+The code, including its changes, is mirrored at [this `libaom` fork](https://github.com/aveq-research/libaom) in the `videoparser` branch.

 ## History and Goals